Porcelain Dental Crowns

 - To secure a dental bridge

 Porcelain crowns can also improve your ability to bite in addition to ensuring your treated tooth remains undetectable within your smile.
-The results often outlast the outcomes achieved with other restorations, such as dental bonding, for support that endures well into the future.
+The results often outlast the outcomes achieved with other restorations, such as dental bonding, resulting in support that endures well into the future.

 How is the Dental Crown Procedure Performed?